OnsGH/Sentiment-Analysis-App/README.md

 # Project Instructions

-The goal of this project is to give you practice with:
+The goal of this project is to practice with:
 - Setting up Webpack
 - Sass styles
 - Webpack Loaders and Plugins